notenail/notenail.github.io/_posts/2021-2-10-segmentation.md

 <img src="{{ site.url }}/img/projects/segmentation/instance_seg.png" width="100%" hight="100%">

 The rectangles around the balloons are essentially what you get if you are using object detection but the masks represented by various colors are the output of a typical instance segmentation model.

+The application of instance segmentation is typically when we have multiple instance of same object in an image and we want to analyse each of them separately.

 Alright, you now know different types of segmentation.
 In the next post, we are going to have a detailed look at the architecture of the legendary UNet.